rohitnareshsharma/java2kotlin/README.md

 ## Intent ##
 To build a series of code samples which takes you on a journey.
-At its destination you will know how to do things in kotlin
+At its destination you will know how to do things in kotlin.
+Java understanding is a prerequisite

 Go ahead and jump over the code examples